Yandex Cloud

 • Specify a new instance name and description.

-• Add tags to break instances into logical groups.
+• Add labels to break instances into logical groups.

-• Set or remove instance protection against accidental deletion by the user.
+• Enable or disable instance protection against accidental deletion by users.

 5. Under Configuration: